clambin/traefik-simple-auth/README.md

 #### Ingress

-To authenticate a user, traefik-simple-auth redirects the user to its Google login page.
+To authenticate a user, traefik-simple-auth redirects the user to their Google login page.
 Upon successful login, Google forwards the request to the redirectURL (as configured in section Google).
 You will therefore need an ingress to route the request to traefik-simple-auth: